klepas/fuckyouimaplatypus-site/index.md

 : Party bus services will be available to and from the venue on Saturday for non-campers

 ### Workshops
+Android App Hacking (2.5hr @

-SDR Foxhunting (Whole Day)
-: By pamoshea, nullwolf and faz
+SDR Foxhunting (Whole Day - Come and Go @ SDR village) : By pamoshea, nullwolf + faz
 : Pamela O'Shea (@pamoshea): Pamela is a pentester from Melbourne.
 She is an organiser of the Melbourne Software Defined Radio Group and follows the prime directive.

+Windows

 ### FAQ
 How do I get there?